MetOffice/ngmo-environments/site/README.md

  * nci: Installs a containerised environment in two stages, one that requires network access and one that requires compute

+For the most part sites do some site-specific setup and then call the generic installation scripts from `../utils/`.

 ## Common environment variables

 These variables can be used to control the installation for most sites